MoinulAx/MoinulAx/README.md

 ### Hola
+Hola!
 My name is Moinul, often known as Manny among colleagues.
 I am deeply passionate about web development, with a particular interest in Full Stack Development.
 My diverse range of hobbies reflects my curiosity and love for learning.
 I have a strong foundation in game development with experience in C# programming, which I acquired through various projects.
-Furthermore, my journey into the realm of photography began with the Podcast 101 program at the Brooklyn STEAM Center, where I delved into the technical aspects of this creative field.

-My enthusiasm extends beyond my core interests, as I thrive on collaborating with individuals from diverse backgrounds and disciplines.
-As I navigate through various fields, I remain open to new experiences, seeking the path that aligns with my passions and interests.
-I look forward to the exciting opportunities and connections that await me on my journey in the world of web development and beyond.
+In addition to my work in development, I have a strong skill set as a front-end developer, with a focus on creating intuitive and responsive user interfaces.
+I thrive on collaborating with individuals from diverse backgrounds and disciplines, always staying open to new experiences and challenges.
+As I navigate various fields, I seek opportunities that align with my passions and interests in both development and creative projects.

+I look forward to exciting opportunities and connections in the world of web development and beyond!

 <h3 align="center">A passionate fullstack developer</h3>